Kowndinya2000/repo-quester-resources.github.io/README.md

 ````
 > 13. To run a particular repository.
 ````
-For example, to analyze repository with repo_id = 2 :
-chmod +x script2.sh
+For example, to analyze repository with repo_id = 2 : run the below two commands chmod +x script2.sh
 ./script2.sh
 ````